YufengJin/carla/Docs/python_api.md

 ---

 ## carla.WorldSettings<a name="carla.WorldSettings"></a> <sub><sup>_class_</sup></sub>
 The simulation has some advanced configuration options that are contained in this class and can be managed using [carla.World](#carla.World) and its methods.
-These allow the user to choose the synchrony/asynchrony between client and server, the activation of a no rendering mode and either if the simulation will run with a fixed or variable time-step.
+These allow the user to choose between client-server synchrony/asynchrony, activation of "no rendering mode" and either if the simulation should run with a fixed or variable time-step.
 Check [this](../configuring_the_simulation/) out if you want to learn about it.

 <h3>Instance Variables</h3>
 - <a name="carla.WorldSettings.synchronous_mode"></a>**<font color="#f8805a">synchronous_mode</font>** (_bool_)